pippin-29/yosh.i/README.md

 This is a screen shot of yosh.i v1_04 (on M1 mac, running in Warp terminal emulator.)
-Upon further inspection, a weird anomaly seems to have a appeared... the ls command seems to have been executed instead of changing directory to ../yosh.i_1_04/, even weirder still, is the inclusion of hidden files, but not the inclusion of . && ..    as is consistent with ls -a
+Upon further inspection, a weird anomaly seems to have a appeared... the ls command seems to have been executed instead of changing directory to ../yosh.i_1_04/, even weirder still, is the inclusion of hidden files, but not the inclusion of . && ..    as is consistent with ls -A
 ![Unexpected Output yosh.i M1 Warp](https://github.com/pippin-29/yosh.i/blob/main/Screenshot1.png?raw=true)

 Which i cannot repeat here...
 The integration AI in the emulator might be a possible cause. (?).